 What is the proper way to submit an offer on probate properties for sale?

-- All offers submitted must be in writing.
+- All offers must be in writing.
 Best real estate practice is to use a California Association of Realtors standard probate form.
-Other purchase contracts, not tailored for probate sales can be used.
-In either case, the contract must include the following:
+Other purchase contracts, not tailored for probate sales may get used.
+In either case, the contract must include:

-- Title to be conveyed must be conveyed however the estate holds title
+- The title must get conveyed however the estate holds the title

 - The sale is subject to court confirmation

-- The property is sold “as is”, if applicable
+- Property gets sold “as is”, if applicable

-- Total commission paid will be approved by the court and paid from the proceeds of the sale
+- Total commission paid will get approved by the court and paid from the proceeds of the sale

 Who are the offers submitted to in a probate sale?

-Who accepts and rejects offers submitted on probate real estate sales?
+Who accepts and rejects offers submitted on probate properties?

-- The power to accept, counter or reject offers is with the personal representative.
-All accepted offers are subject to court confirmation unless the sale is made under the IAEA and the personal representative has full authority to act and administer the sale.
+- All accepted offers are subject to court confirmation unless the sale is under the IAEA and the personal representative has full authority to act and administer the sale.

 When is the best time to submit offers on probate real estate sales?